lijixing0425/UltraNet/README.md

 # The project code will upload once the paper acctept!

-The current version is an unorganized draft, which can be used to train DBPB model.
+The current version is an unorganized draft, which can be used to train DBPB model with dataset from e-space (mmu.ac.uk).

 you can train the model by running: